 In the ordinary course of business we enter into contracts with vendors for goods and services, some of which are non-cancelable.
-As of April 30, 2024, we had material contractual obligations of \$83.2 million, of which \$75.8 million is due in the next 12 months.
+As of October 31, 2024, we had material contractual obligations of \$54.1 million, of which \$53.0 million is due in the next 12 months.
 These contractual obligations primarily consist of purchase commitments with our cloud-based hosting and data service providers.
 See Note 14, Commitments and Contingencies, to the consolidated financial statements contained within our Annual Report on Form 10-K for additional information on our commitments with our cloud-based hosting and data service providers.

 We believe our existing cash, cash equivalents, and cash provided by sales of our products and services will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our bookings and renewals, the timing of our collections, the introduction of new and enhanced product offerings, and the continued market adoption of our product.
-Our capital requirements will also depend on the timing and extent of spending to support our development efforts, sales and marketing activities, and employee-related expenditures.
+Our capital requirements will also depend on the timing and extent of spending to support our development efforts, sales and marketing activities, employee-related expenditures and acquisition-related costs.
 We may, in the future, enter into arrangements to acquire or invest in complementary businesses, services, and technologies, including intellectual property rights.
+In connection with the pending merger, we may incur significant additional transaction related costs.
 We may be required to seek additional equity or debt financing in order to meet these future capital requirements.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us, or at all.
 If we are unable to raise additional capital or generate cash flows necessary to expand our operations and invest in new technologies, our ability to compete successfully could be reduced, and this could harm our results of operations.